Commonwealth Games gold medallist Sanjita Chanu fails dope test

 Two-time Commonwealth Games medallist Sanjita Chanu has tested positive for a banned anabolic steroid and has been provisionally suspended, the International Weightlifting Federation (IWF) said on Thursday.
 Chanu had won the gold medal in the 53kg category at the Games in Gold Coast and 48kg in Glasgow four years ago.
+She has been handed a provision suspension for now.

 The federation on its website said, “IWF reports that the sample of Ms. Sanjita Chanu Khumukcham (IND) has returned an Adverse Analytical Finding for Testosterone (S1.1 Anabolic Agents).
 As a consequence, the Athlete is provisionally suspended in view of a potential anti-doping rule violation.”